tensorflow/tensorflow/g3doc/Rationale.md

 This representation is based on a simplified form of the domain/schedule representation used by the polyhedral compiler community.
 Domains represent what has to be executed while schedules represent the order in which domain elements are interleaved.
-We model domains as non piece-wise convex integer sets, and schedules as affine functions; however, the former can be disjunctive, and the latter can be piece-wise affine relations.
+We model domains as non-piece-wise convex integer sets, and schedules as affine functions; however, the former can be disjunctive, and the latter can be piece-wise affine relations.
 In the schedule tree representation, domain and schedules for instructions are represented in a tree-like structure